Helping With All Aspects of Making a Will

 Lasting Powers of Attorney

 Making a Will allows you to specify what will happen to your assets on your death, but you can also make provisions in case you are incapacitated through an accident or ill health.
-You can appoint a trusted family member or friend who will look after your financial affairs, including paying bills on your behalf.
+You can appoint a trusted family member or friend who will look after your financial affairs, including paying bills on your behalf, or to make health and welfare decisions on your behalf.
 Find out more about our Lasting Power of Attorney services.

 Executors deal with your Estate in the event of your death.
 You need to decide who you want to carry out the wishes expressed in your Will.
 We can help you with your decision and if you wish, a partner from the firm can act as your Executor.
 Find out more about our Probate services.